-Little Fish loves that there are pictures, mostly in full color, on almost every set of facing pages.
-In fact, in Mercy Watson Fights Crime there are only 2 sets of facing pages that do not have a single picture.
-Little Fish has struggled with a visual processing disorder since birth and part of that is that he doesn’t always form an accurate picture in his mind based upon information he reads or hears.
+Little Fish loves that there are pictures, mostly in full color, on almost every set of pages.
+He has struggled with a visual processing disorder since birth and he doesn’t always form an accurate picture in his mind based upon information he reads or hears.
 Therefore, he studies the pictures carefully in the book to help him understand the story.
 This often helps him “guess” the right word when he has to sound out a word he does not recognize immediately.
-Yes, sometimes he gets lost in the pictures and has to be reminded to return to reading the words, but he is easily redirected.
-And believe me, he notices when he gets to one of those pages without pictures.
-He will tell us he does not like it when there is not a picture.
+Pictures contain great context clues for children who are still learning how to read new words.

-The Mercy Watson books are also suited to Little Fish’s visual needs because they contain large type with lots of white space between the lines.
-To give you an idea of how much text there is: on a page with no pictures, there are only 13 lines and typically no more than 7 words in a line.
+The Mercy Watson books contain large type with lots of white space between the lines.
+This is great for children transitioning from early readers to chapter books and has helped Little Fish immensely with his visual difficulties.
+On a page with no pictures, there are only 13 lines of text and typically no more than 7 words in a line.
 This makes reading each page fairly quick.
 Occasionally words are italicized or written in big, fun bubble letters for emphasis.
 There are enough of these instances to teach the purpose of the change in font without being so much that it slows down decoding.

 For those that are familiar with specific reading levels, Mercy Watson is a level K in the Fountas & Pinnell system, which correlates to level L in Reading A-Z Levels, a 501-550 Lexile and ages 7-8.
 They contain many sight words and words that can be easily sounded out.
 They also contain some repetition of phrases to decrease the amount of decoding needed.
 However, they are not overly simplified and contain some challenging names such as “Eugenia” and “Officer Tomilello”.
 They also contain some higher level vocabulary words such as “porcine”, “reforming”, “contentedly”, “folly”, and “menace”.